-Big Lever: Party Politics in Leslie County, KY, The - Full preserved version
+Big Lever: Party Politics in Leslie County, KY, The (full film, preserved in 2019)

 Audio Visual Material